-- Maintenance of community linkages and social cohesion within both the immediate neighbourhood of proposed works and the broader area which may be affected by the project. - Potential for changed accessibility for residents, including to community services or facilities resulting from construction works or from operation of the project. - Potential acquisitions of private property for project purposes. - Potential effects on individual businesses and commercial precincts resulting from changed access for customers, deliveries or other business elements.
+- Maintenance of community linkages and social cohesion within both the immediate neighbourhood of proposed works and the broader area which may be affected by the project. - Potential for changed accessibility for residents, including to community services or facilities resulting from construction works or from operation of the project. - Potential acquisitions of private property for project purposes.

-Maintaining amenity in the CBD and other key areas for residents, businesses and visitors during construction.
+- Potential effects on individual businesses and commercial precincts resulting from changed access for customers, deliveries or other business elements. - Maintaining amenity in the CBD and other key areas for residents, businesses and visitors during construction.

 - Describe the communities which may be affected by the project at all relevant levels, and with regard to their exposure to the project.
-The description should address both physical components, such as community service facilities used by community members, and intangible elements such as values shared by particular groups, to the extent relevant to the project. - Describe the land which may be required permanently or temporarily for the delivery of the project, including its current uses and sensitivities. - Describe the individual businesses or business precincts (as may be appropriate) which could be affected temporarily or permanently by project activities. - Describe the relevant infrastructure, networks and other elements that provide for connectivity within and between communities, to the extent that such features may be disrupted or additionally loaded due to project works or activities.
+The description should address both physical components, such as community service facilities used by community members, and intangible elements such as values shared by particular groups, to the extent relevant to the project. - Describe the land which may be required permanently or temporarily for the delivery of the project, including its current uses and sensitivities. - Describe in broad terms land uses in the area neighbouring the alignment, and particularly in the neighbourhood of stations, portals and construction works compounds. - Describe the individual businesses or business precincts (as may be appropriate) which could be affected temporarily or permanently by project activities. - Describe the relevant infrastructure, networks and other elements that provide for connectivity within and between communities, to the extent that such features may be disrupted or additionally loaded due to project works or activities.